 I’ve always disliked the standard choke set up on the Lambretta and often resort to using the flip-up choke, but this isn’t always feasible, so back in 2012 a friend, Jarv from Norwich showed me his thumb choke set up on his Lambretta Special.
 I already found a lever from a lawnmower, but wasn’t happy with it.
 Then I saw Darrell Taylor from Taylor Tuning had built a thumb choke.
-Everything was with the kit, cable , fixings and lever.
+Everything was with the kit, cable, fixings and lever.
 So I went with Darrell’s kit.

-It works perfectly and because of its position it can be safely used on the go to richen the mixture if the engine starts to overheat.
+It works perfectly and because of its position, it can be safely used on the go to richen the mixture if the engine starts to overheat.

 Update 16/11/16: I was out on the LI today and had a chance to run it over half throttle.
 The EGT temperature was climbing quite high over 600c so pushed the choke in with the thumb and the temperature dropped very quickly So I was able to keep the engine cooler.
-Without the aid of a EGT gauge and thumb choke I could quite probably wrecked the top end today.
+Without the aid of an EGT gauge and thumb choke I would quite probably have wrecked the top end today.
 So, I will go over the jetting and check for any issues with the engine over the next few days.

 Below is the information Darrell gave regarding the thumb choke.